utap2/utap2/docs/rst/installation.rst

 Username: admin

-Password: Admin1234 (if the ADMIN_PASS required parameter was not changed)
+Password: the password is the ADMIN_PASS required parameter

 Install UTAP on Google Cloud platform (GCP)